-Get specific about what you want to commit to doing and share the ‘why’ behind it, and lap up the encouragement and stories shared.
+Get specific about what you want to commit to doing.
+And share the ‘why’ behind it.
+Then lap up the encouragement and stories shared.

 About 70 per cent of Australians are dehydrated.
 Most of us require around two litres of water or more if physically active.